 Over the years, we hear some of the same questions from new homeowners and experienced ones alike.
 It’s hard to know all the best practices for fall landscaping maintenance, so we’ve compiled a list that will hopefully provide some useful tips that will be helpful for you.

 SHOULD I WORRY ABOUT PRUNING MY TREES AND SHRUBS?

 Actually, unless you are a landscape expert, pruning should be avoided between August 15th and September 30th.
 Pruning plants during this time will stimulate new growth, which is bad because the plants are trying to go dormant.
 This process can cause trees and shrubs to be severely weakened.

 DO I NEED TO AERATE OR OVERSEED MY LAWN?

 If you intend to have a lush and thick lawn next year, then it is beneficial for you to overseed this fall.
-Overseeding helps cool-season lawns heal from damage that has been caused over the summer.
-The earlier you do this, the better, because you want to give seed time to germinate and mature before the winter season.
+Overseeding helps cool-season lawns heal from the damage that has been caused over the summer.
+The earlier you do this, the better because you want to give seed time to germinate and mature before the winter season.
 To ensure proper germination, it is best to aerate the lawn before it’s been overseeded; this allows for better seed to soil contact which is critical to germination.

 DO I NEED TO FERTILIZE MY LAWN?